Exact Tensor Completion Powered by Slim Transforms: Experiments and Analysis

-Numerical experiments are first conducted on random data to study the completion phenomena and then application to visual data impainting is considered\footnote{The source codes can be found at \href{https://github.com/vecevecev/transformed_TNN}{{https://github.com/vecevecev/transformed\_TNN}}}.
+Numerical experiments are first conducted on random data to study the completion phenomena and then application to visual data impainting is considered.\footnote{The source codes can be found at \href{https://github.com/vecevecev/transformed_TNN}{{https://github.com/vecevecev/transformed\_TNN}}.
+The experiments can be conducted on a PC with a 8-core CPU and 16GB RAM.} Also, in Section \ref{section:brief_analysis} we present a new analysis explaining why slim transforms can outperform square transforms from a theoretical level.